 Pillow block bearing applications

-Pillow block bearing units are very versatile and can be used in a wide variety of applications.
+These units are very versatile and can be used in various applications.
 It can range from shafts supported by single to several bearings units.
 For example:

 - Belt drives connecting motors and pumps